 In this section, we briefly introduce the terminology with respect to the work reported.
-Interested readers may refer to Vangheluwe et al.,3 Cellier,4 Praehofer,5 Mosterman,6 and Fishwick7 for elaborate discussions of the terms used.
-MPM was introduced by Vangheluwe et al.3 as integrating three dimensions: (a) model abstraction; (b) multiformalism modeling; and (c) meta-modeling.
-While the first dimension is concerned with the relationship between models at different levels of abstraction, the second one concerns the coupling of models described in different formalisms, and the last one with formalism specification.
+Interested readers may refer to (Vangheluwe et al., 2002), (Cellier, 1979), (Praehofer, 1991), (Mostermann, 2007) and (Fishwick, 1995) for elaborate discussions of the terms used.
+Multi-paradigm modelling (MPM) has been introduced in (Vangheluwe et al., 2002) as integrating three dimensions: (1) model abstraction, (2) multi-formalism modelling, and (3) meta-modelling.
+While the first dimension is concerned with the relationship between models at different levels of abstraction, the second one concerns the coupling of models described in different formalisms, and the last one with formalisms specification.
 This paper addresses the first dimension in Section 3.2, while the second and the third dimensions are addressed in Section 3.5.